priyajakhar/BenchBotDocs/Current/README.md

 # Camera

-### OAK_Camera.py
+#### Files

+**OAK_Camera.py**
-Contains class definition for oak camera where based on data in camera configuration file specific pipelines can be constructed for use.
+> Contains class definition for oak camera where based on data in camera configuration file specific pipelines can be constructed for use.
 The module can be imported in other python scripts and an instance of the OAK_Camera class can be created.

-Function calls allow starting a camera, fetching specific frames and shutting down the camera.
+> Example usage is demonstrated in main.py which shows how to start the camera, fetch specific frames and shut down the camera.

-> Example usage of the class is demonstrated in main.py.
+**test_OAK_Camera.py**
+> Contains unit tests written for OAK_Camera class.

+**camera_config.yaml**
+> Contains variables to configure various settings and pipelines for camera.

 ***
-#### Class Usage:
+### Class Usage:
 <br>

 * Initialize the Camera class object by passing the single parameter IP address of the camera you want to connect to.